phoswald/lawang/README.md

 # lawang - A small island off lombok
-Define immutable value types using interfaces and lambdas
+Define immutable value types using interfaces and method references